AriFordsham/GHCWiki/debugging/ticky-ticky.md

 ```

-The formatting of the information above the row of asterisks is subject to change, but hopefully provides a useful human-readable summary.
-Below the asterisks *all counters* maintained by the ticky-ticky system are dumped, in a format intended to be machine-readable: zero or more spaces, an integer, a space, the counter name, and a newline.
+The omitted information above the first row of asterisks is just human-readable summaries; its content and format should not be relied upon.
+Below the first row of asterisks the name-specific counters are dumped in a fixed format.
+Below the second row of asterisks, *all global counters* are dumped, in a format intended to be machine-readable: zero or more spaces, an integer, a space, the counter name, and a newline.

 In fact, not *all* counters are necessarily dumped; compile- or run-time flags can render certain counters invalid.
 In this case, either the counter will simply not appear, or it will appear with a modified counter name, possibly along with an explanation for the omission.
 Software analysing this output should always check that it has the counters it expects.
 Also, beware: some of the counters can have very large values.